-- A. Include a brief description of the academic program (such as in the preface of Assessment Reports). - B. What is the program's enrollment including number of majors and student credit hours? - C. How many students graduate from the program on a yearly basis?
-What is the average time to graduation?
-(You might consider reporting native and transfer students separately.) - D. What changes has the Department made to the academic program in response to: (1) the most recent external review; and (2) your assessment process?
+- A. Include a brief description of the academic program (such as in the preface of Assessment Reports). - B. What is the program's enrollment?
+Include number of majors, and where appropriate, minors, students served in general education courses and interdisciplinary program courses, and departmental student credit hours with full-time equivalent enrollment. - C. How many students graduate from the program on a yearly basis?
+What is the average time to graduation? - D. What changes has the Department made to the academic program in response to: (1) the most recent external review; and (2) your assessment process?
 What other changes has the Department made to the academic program?